Eurasia's Freight Infrastructure vs. Russia's War in Ukraine

 As the war in Ukraine keeps geopolitical tensions high, the extensive city-based CEFT network has acquired sufficient resilience from its continued expansion, improved infrastructure, and operational adaptability.
 These qualities may ensure the CEFT’s sustainability as an Eurasia-wide freight system.

-For those who would like to learn more about the China-Europe Freight Train and the impact of Russia's invasion of Ukraine on Eurasia's freight infrastructure, click here.
+Learn more about the China-Europe Freight Train and the impact of Russia's invasion of Ukraine on Eurasia's freight infrastructure.

 This essay was produced as part of the Cities, Infrastructure and Geopolitics Project at the Chicago Council on Global Affairs.
 It draws partly from presentations and remarks at a series of events and workshops at the University of Oslo (UiO), the Center for Development and the Environment (UiO), the Norwegian Institute of International Affairs, and the ASIANET 2022 conference in Oslo and Trondheim, Norway, the Belt and Road Institute in Stockholm, Sweden, and the University of Bonn, Germany, during June 2022.
 The research undergirding this writing is supported by the Paul E. Raether Distinguished Professorship Fund at Trinity College, Connecticut.
 He can be reached at email@example.com.